Government checks and payments

 Use Pay.gov to make secure electronic payments to government agencies from your checking or savings account.

-In most cases, the agency that is receiving your payment can help you with questions about:
+In most cases, you can look up the authorizing agency directly to get help with questions about:

 Visit Pay.gov’s support page to search for forms to make payments or get contact information to speak to Pay.gov directly.